-Except as provided for in university policy described in the tenure statement, University bylaws state that any employee may be removed, discharged, and/or suspended at any time by the chief executive officer when, in his or her judgment, the interest of the University shall require it, all without liability for damages or for future compensation resulting there from.
-However, employees who hold "permanent tenure" may be removed, discharged, and/or suspended only in accordance with provisions shown in the tenure policy.
+University bylaws state that any employee may be removed, discharged, and/or suspended at any time by the chief executive officer when, in his or her judgment, the interest of the University shall require it, all without liability for damages or for future compensation resulting there from.
+However, employees who hold permanent tenure may be removed, discharged, and/or suspended only in accordance with provisions shown in the Promotion, Tenure and Emeritus Policy (click here for the policy), .